This page last reviewed July 22, 2014

 The Corrective Action Notification (CAN) process was developed for ARB's PQAO to document, investigate, correct, and reduce the recurrence of air monitoring issues that may impact or potentially impact data quality, completeness, storage, or reporting.
 The objective of the CAN process is to improve the quality of air monitoring data and to ensure compliance with State, federal, and local requirements.
 The link above provides additional information related to the CAN process, including the CAN SOP and CAN Form.

-As defined in 40 CFR, Part 58 Appendix A, Section 3.1.1, one of the factors considered in defining a PQAO is the utilization of common calibration facilities and standards.
+As defined in 40 CFR, Part 58, Appendix A, Section 3.1.1, one of the factors considered in defining a PQAO is the utilization of common calibration facilities and standards.
 The use of common calibration facilities and standards helps ensure the data produced are of similar quality.

-This list is open to the public.
+The PQAO Contact List Serve is open to the public.
 ARB uses the List Serve to share pertinent air monitoring information with the local air monitoring organizations and other interested parties.